mjstraughan/CubingHistory/docs/3x3/Methods/3Color.md

    1. Solve the edges as a 3-Color cube.
 This means to orient and position opposite colored edges on either side.
    2. Permute edges to their correct sides.

-A note is that the corners and edges can be made half-turn solvable in either order, with an additional placement of slightly misplaced edge facelets if the edges are made half-solvable first.
+A note is that the corners and edges can be made half-turn solvable in either order, with an additional placement of slightly misplaced edge facelets if the edges are made half-turn solvable first.

 ## George Christos